European stocks supported by banks, utilities before UK election

-LONDON Banks and utilities supported European stocks on Wednesday, with relief that Spain's struggling Banco Popular (POP.MC) was being rescued by Santander (SAN.MC) lifting bank shares.
+LONDON (Reuters) - Banks and utilities supported European stocks on Wednesday, with relief that Spain's struggling Banco Popular POP.MC was being rescued by Santander (SAN.MC) lifting bank shares.

 The STOXX 600 index fell 0.1 percent, weighed down by a late drop in energy stocks.
 Crude oil prices plunged after data showed U.S. stocks of crude oil and gasoline surprisingly rose last week.[O/R]